Compare

 Do you support non-game projects?

-Nothing prevents it — large binary files are large binary files.
+Nothing prevents it.
+Large binary files are large binary files.
 But the defaults, documentation, and roadmap are built for game teams, so Diversion's broader audience may be a better match if games aren't your focus.

 How are you different on pricing?

-Yes, MIT licensed.
+Yes.
+The full desktop client source is available to Enterprise customers.
 You can read the source, build it yourself, and verify exactly what happens to your files.

 Pick what fits your team